Quantinar: a blockchain p2p ecosystem for honest scientific research: Why Quantinar?

-This brings a lot of pressure on the researchers to use unethical practices such as \href{https://quantinar.com/course/35/phacking}{$p$-hacking}, or HARKing in order to publish their research according to what the academic environment expects of them. $p$-hacking refers to all the practices that could result in significant outcomes, that is having a $p$-value small enough for a null hypothesis to be rejected.
-Such practices could be, for example, using only a subset of the data for the estimation, choosing dependent variables post-factum or adding data points if the final estimates are not significant \cite{Bruns2016}.
+Assessing research findings based on p-values only brings pressure on the researchers to use unethical practices such as \href{https://quantinar.com/course/35/phacking}{$p$-hacking}, or HARKing to publish their research according to what the academic environment expects of them.
+The term $p$-hacking refers to all the practices that could result in significant outcomes, that is having a $p$-value small enough for a null hypothesis to be rejected.
+Such practices could be, for example, using only a subset of the data for the estimation, choosing dependent variables post-factum, or adding data points if the final estimates are not significant \citep{Bruns2016}.
 HARKing is more specific and probably harder to prevent.
-It is defined as, "presenting a post-hoc hypothesis (i.e. based or informed on one's results) in one's research report as if it were, in fact, an a priori hypothesis" \cite{Kerr1998}.
-While top journals are considered to act as guarantor of quality, they fail at better mitigating the problem, especially in Economics \cite{Brodeuretal:2020}.
+It is defined as, "presenting a post-hoc hypothesis (i.e. based or informed on one's results) in one's research report as if it were, in fact, an a priori hypothesis" \citep{Kerr1998}.
+However, a modification in the experimental design after the beginning of a study may be justified for various reasons.
+For instance, in the medical domain, small sample sizes could be attributed to ethical considerations, whereby the drug being tested results in unexpected harm.
+Similarly, in Economics, unanticipated substantial costs may warrant such a change.
+Nevertheless, it is imperative to meticulously document these alterations in the experimental design.

-The costs of such practices span from the range of ethical issues that might arise especially in fields like medicine, to a general lack of trust in the field of science, but the literature seems to agree that research reproducibility practices could lower these kinds of practices.
+While top journals are considered to act as guarantors of quality, they fail at better mitigating the problem, especially in Economics \citep{Brodeuretal:2020}.
+The costs of such practices span from the range of ethical issues that might arise especially in fields like medicine, to a general lack of trust in the field of science.
+In general, the literature seems to agree that research reproducibility practices could lower these kinds of practices.

-To strengthen even further the main idea presented by Ioannidis, \citet{Fanelli2010} creates a hierarchy of scientific fields, based on the reported support for the tested hypothesis of the published papers in these fields (cf p.5 in Quantinar's \href{https://quantinar.com/course/35/phacking}{$P$-hacking} courselet).
-The author draws the conclusion that the scientific fields that have fewer constraints for their biases (psychology, social science, etc.), usually report more positive values than the fields where these constraints are higher (space science).
+To strengthen even further the main idea presented by Ioannidis, \citet{Fanelli2010} creates a hierarchy of scientific fields, based on the reported support for the tested hypothesis of the published papers in these fields (see e.g. p.5 in Quantinar's \href{https://quantinar.com/course/35/phacking}{$P$-hacking} courselet).
+The author concludes that the scientific fields that have fewer constraints for their biases (psychology, social science, etc.), usually report more positive values than the fields where these constraints are higher (space science).